openjs-foundation/cross-project-council/conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

 The CPC will establish a sub-team which will build a set of resources/processes that can be reused by projects when implementing their CoC processes and enforcement.

+## Requirements for projects who opt-in to manage enforcement of the CoC themselves.

+For spaces managed by member projects, the project must provide an email to which complaints can be forwarded and document that complaints will be investigated and will result in a response that is deemed appropriate for the circumstances.
+Each project is free to implement enforcement of the Code of Conduct using processes appropriate for the size and scope of the project including any day-to-day moderation of the project spaces.
+As part of these processes, however, the project must agree to:
+  * maintain the confidentiality with regard to the reporter of an incident
+  * to participate in and document the path for escalation as outlined in the section on Escalation.

 [CoC]: https://code-of-conduct.openjsf.org/
 [Charter]: https://github.com/openjs-foundation/cross-project-council/blob/main/CPC-CHARTER.md